 - Easy to implement and maintain.

-Its functions integrate all the possibilities offered by location control, vehicle fleet management and task and route planning, all of which is combined with the use of analytical tools to obtain statistics and dashboards.
+This module’s functions integrate all the possibilities offered by location control, vehicle fleet management, and task and route planning, all of which combines with the use of analytical tools to obtain statistics and dashboards.

-Axional SGP supports the geopositioning of all the devices in real time, providing the complete tracking history of the locations that they may pass through.
-Integration of the Middleware platform with the support systems for the devices installed in the vehicles provides access to the monitoring information for this to be recorded.
+Axional SGP supports the real-time geopositioning of all devices, providing the complete tracking history of locations they may pass through.
+Through integration of the middleware platform with support systems for devices installed in company vehicles, access is gained to monitoring information, which is then recorded.

-The devices are always tracked and they transmit real-time information to the central system.
-On the control panel, the system provides real-time graphic representation of the route followed by a vehicle.
+Devices are always tracked, transmitting real-time information to the central system.
+In the control panel, the system provides real-time visual representation of a vehicle’s route.

-The user can choose the moment in time from which the last points are shown (for example, the previous 4 hours).
+The user can choose the moment in time used as the last point (for example, the previous 4 hours).

-This function can be enabled/disabled for each vehicle.
-Furthermore, depending on the technical features of the on-board mobile device, other parameters can be shown, such as consumption, emissions, speeds, etc.
+This function can be enabled or disabled for each vehicle.
+Furthermore, depending on the technical features of the on-board mobile device, other parameters can be shown, such as consumption, emissions, speed, etc.

-The system supports the definition of tasks that will be triggered by an event.
-The events may be:
+The system allows employee task generation to be triggered by an event.
+These events may be: